jrpat/hoot/t/output.md

 --

-The number is 1
+The number is 1. x
-The number is 2
+The number is 2. x
-The number is 3
+The number is 3. x
-The number is 4
+The number is 4. x

 --